abitofalchemy/Frienso/FriensoAlpha/README.md

 Version History
 ---------------
-ver 1.0 build 1.0   Initial release
+ver 1.4 build 1.0   New layout after input from team;

-ver 1.1 build 1.0   Fixes: Added more functionality to the Profile view; user can edit it.
+ver 1.3 build 1.0   Updates to the friends list (coreData), we cache coreFriends location locally
-                    Worked on the About view and have functionality working.
-                    Settings View updated with more functionality working. ver 1.1 build 1.1   Fixed issues with Setup Core Circle and Profile images Fixed bug when you login and your already stored coreCircle of friends isn't fetched elegantly, now it's fetched and stored locally.
-                    When a single core circle friend is updated, the whole set of core friends is correctly update in the cloud.
-                    Connected the privacy policy and terms of use buttons to a web link that will host the document for now.
+                    When app is launched, the user's current location and his/her friends' are cached Also when the user clicks on the quick-view of his/her circle, the user's current loc is updated When the Map view is loaded, 1) the user's current location is update and the friends' locations are cached
+                    Added *basic* event creation with local alarms

 ver 1.2 build 1.0   Added location information @ user signup or login
                     Fixed issued when creating a new account and building your core friends group Added Mapping of your core Friends
                     Added icon (working, not final)

+ver 1.1 build 1.1   Fixed issues with Setup Core Circle and Profile images
+                    Fixed bug when you login and your already stored coreCircle of friends isn't fetched elegantly, now it's fetched and stored locally.
+                    When a single core circle friend is updated, the whole set of core friends is correctly update in the cloud.
+                    Connected the privacy policy and terms of use buttons to a web link that will host the document for now.

-ver 1.3 build 1.0   Updates to the friends list (coreData), we cache coreFriends location locally
+ver 1.1 build 1.0   Fixes: Added more functionality to the Profile view; user can edit it.
-                    When app is launched, the user's current location and his/her friends' are cached Also when the user clicks on the quick-view of his/her circle, the user's current loc is updated When the Map view is loaded, 1) the user's current location is update and the friends' locations are cached
-                    Added *basic* event creation with local alarms
+                    Worked on the About view and have functionality working.
+                    Settings View updated with more functionality working.

-ver 1.4 build 1.0   New layout
+ver 1.0 build 1.0   Initial release

 ToDo
 ----